Niall Andrews: Political views

 Both Niall and his brother David Andrews were known for their liberal social stances within Fianna Fáil.
 Andrews opposed capital punishment, supported contraception and the decriminalisation of homosexuality, but adhered to Fianna Fáil party positions in Dáil votes.
 Economically, he criticised monetarism.
 Andrews criticised the Irish justice system, contending that judges were disconnected from the realities faced by working-class defendants and lacked awareness of prison conditions.
 He also described traditional court practices, such as the wearing of wigs, as outdated and intimidating.

 Andrews was an outspoken critic of US foreign policy, especially during Ronald Reagan’s presidency.
 He denounced American actions in Latin America, protested outside the US embassy in Dublin, and undertook a fact-finding mission to El Salvador.
 In Northern Ireland, he condemned both IRA violence and the justice system's "institutionalised violence," opposed the Anglo-Irish Agreement, and advocated a pluralist republic to reconcile with Unionists.
 He was among the first to champion the causes of the Birmingham Six and Guildford Four.

 Andrews remained critical of US foreign policy following the Cold War.
 He utilised his contacts in the Middle East to assist in securing the release of Western hostages held in Lebanon, including Brian Keenan and John McCarthy.
 He opposed the economic sanctions on Iraq implemented after the 1991 Gulf War, arguing they caused significant harm to civilians and deepened divisions in the region.
 Andrews frequently visited Iraq, organised humanitarian aid shipments, and opposed the 2003 invasion of Iraq.

 At the time of his death, he was involved in efforts to secure the release of the Miami Five: Cuban intelligence agents convicted of espionage in the United States in 2001.
 He also took an interest in the case of the Colombia Three; Irish republicans arrested in Colombia in 2001 and accused of assisting the FARC, a designated narco-terrorist organisation.

 Personal life

 Andrews' brother David Andrews is a former TD and Minister for Foreign Affairs.
-His son, Chris Andrews, is a Sinn Féin TD for Dublin Bay South.
-One of Andrews's nephews, Barry Andrews, is a Fianna Fáil MEP for Dublin, while another nephew, Ryan Tubridy, is a television and radio presenter with RTÉ.
+His son, Chris Andrews, served as Fianna Fáil TD for Dublin South-East from 2007 to 2011, as a Sinn Féin TD for Dublin Bay South from 2020 to 2024, and as a senator for the Labour Panel since 2025.
+One of Andrews's nephews, Barry Andrews, is a Fianna Fáil MEP for Dublin, while another nephew, Ryan Tubridy, is a broadcaster who formerly worked with RTÉ.

 Niall Andrews died in Dublin on 16 October 2006.